Chisom-Okoli/Customer-segmentation-Using-RFM-Analysis/README.md

 ---

 ## Key Insights
-- **High-value customers** represent a smaller share of customers but generate a disproportionately large share of revenue
+- **High-value customers** represent 18% of total customers but generate 62% of total revenue
-- **Medium-value customers** show strong potential for upselling and growth
+- **Medium-value customers** represent 35% of customers and contribute 28% of revenue, show strong potential for upselling and growth
-- **Low-value customers** have low engagement and require cost-efficient engagement strategies
+- **Low-value customers** represent 47% of customers but only 10% of revenue,have low engagement and require cost-efficient engagement strategies

 ---